YouBike offers a cheap and convenient service that is easy to register for and simple to use by anyone, even a foreigner.

-Important – There are 2 things that are required to register:
+There are four things that are required to register:

 1. An EasyCard, as shown above,

-You can find both, an EasyCard and a SIM card at most convenience stores, such as a 7-Eleven or a Family Mart store.
-They’re easy to get – just make sure you have both of them with you when you are registering for the YouBike service.
+You can find an EasyCard and a SIM card at most convenience stores, such as a 7-Eleven or a Family Mart store.
+They’re easy to get – just make sure you have all the required items with you when you are registering for the YouBike service.

-1. Find a YouBike (Ubike) terminal like the one shown above.
-These bicycles are yellow/orange and must be parked in the docking stations, unlike the other major bike-share service, oBike.
+1. Find a YouBike terminal like the one shown above.
+These bicycles are orange and yellow and must be parked in the docking stations,

-2. On the kiosk screen, select English in the bottom-left corner.
+2. On the kiosk screen, select English at the bottom-left corner,

-4. Read and accept the privileges and notices on screen, (see below for more details).
+4. Read and accept all the Charge Rates, Terms of Service, and Policy Info notices, (see below for more details),

-5. Enter your local phone number.
-(Ensure that you’re able to receive text messages, as you will be receiving a confirmation code via SMS.
+5. Enter your Taiwanese phone number.
+(Ensure that you’re able to receive text messages, as you will be receiving a confirmation code via SMS,

 1. Locate a docked YouBike that looks suitable, so check the seat height, and inspect the condition of the bicycle such as the tires.